deloma-de/primefaces-mobile/README.md

 * uiswitch _deprecated in favor of InputSwitch_

 There are many mobile optimized renders of existing PrimeFaces component such as  _SelectOneMenu_ ,  _DataTable_  and many more.

-## Showcase

-The legacy showcase source can be found at [Github](https://github.com/primefaces/primefaces-showcase-legacy/tree/6_1).

 ## Changes